By Nick Cain

 That is because Sinckler has observed the cardinal rules of keeping his chest down and his back straight in a Red Rose scrum which is back in gear since the Bloemfontein setback.

-The Quins prop knows that with Wales on a record-equalling run of 11 consecutive wins – the most recent of them away successes over and – facing an England side that brought Ireland back to earth with a bump in Dublin before an overwhelming home win over France, it will all be on the line.
+The Quins prop knows that with Wales on a record-equalling run of 11 consecutive wins – the most recent of them away successes over France and Italy – facing an England side that brought Ireland back to earth with a bump in Dublin before an overwhelming home win over France, it will all be on the line.

 After an impressive Autumn series the England pack put down a marker when they held an Irish scrum hailed as the world’s best in check, with Sinckler emerging in credit from his head-to-head with the 85-cap Cian Healy at the Aviva Stadium.